omnone/coding-hive-2019/README.md

 # coding-hive

 A project made for [Coding Hive](https://codingschool.eu/coding-hive-patras/) 2019 hosted by Intrasoft International in Patras,GR .
-Our team developped a RESTful api with Spring boot and we used React for the development of our web app.
+Our team developed a RESTful Issue & Project Tracking Application using Spring Boot and React.